 - Some of these qualifications are occupational, and may not be designed specifically for progression to HE.

 - Applicants holding these qualifications may be school or college leavers, however some may be more mature students who are likely to have other relevant experience alongside these qualifications.

 - These qualifications may have been taken as part of a wider study programme or an apprenticeship.

 - If they are presented for admission to HE it is likely to be in conjunction with other qualifications.

 Assessment for these qualifications is available flexibly.
-Learners may complete the qualification at any time during the year.
+Students may complete the qualification at any time during the year.

 These qualifications are already available.
 Please refer to City & Guilds' product pages for current registration and certification dates.